GRajin/e-Vote/README.md

 After successful login, the user can access the Dashboard which incorporates the information about live elections, local parties, election candidates, upcoming elections etc.

 ### Step:5 (Voting)
 For voting, the user has to enter their unique KEY.
 If the credentials are legit, the user will be eligible to vote in the e-Vote application.
-To make sure there are no malpractices going on, the camera, mic and screen recording will be catptured while voting and will be verified.
+To make sure there are no malpractices going on, the camera and mic will be catptured while voting and will be verified.

 ## Pros